libretro/docs/docs/library/dosbox_pure.md

 - The DOSBox Pure core's base height is 200
 - The DOSBox Pure core's max width is 1280
 - The DOSBox Pure core's max height is 1024
-- The DOSBox Pure core's core provided aspect ratio is dependent on the DOS application and the 'Video > Aspect Ratio Correction' core option
+- The DOSBox Pure core's core provided aspect ratio is dependent on the DOS application and the 'Video > Aspect Ratio Correction' [core option](#video-options)

 ## Loading content

-### Loading of dosbox.conf files

-DOSBox Pure can boot directly from a .conf file or it will load C:\DOSBOX.CONF automatically if it exists in the mounted ZIP or path.

 ### Load games from ZIP